-SMS Training offers a wide range of training opportunities, specialising in professional development for New Zealand's public health and environmental health workforce.
+SMS Training offers a wide range of training opportunities, specialising in professional development specifically for New Zealand's public health and environmental health workforce.

 To view our current course timetable, download a registration form or available course flyers click here.
 Links to pre-course reading and course flyers are also provided below.